US blasts international court on Iran ruling, pulls out of 1955 treaty

 United States

+"I think they've decided they're not going to use these courts very much, 'mainly it's a place where we get attacked,' so we're going to pull out," Bosco said, describing it as "more of a symbolic thing and part of Bolton's broader push, as he sees it, to protect the United States from the jurisdiction of international courts."

+The International Court of Justice ordered the US on Wednesday to lift any sanctions that affect goods required for "humanitarian needs" in Iran.

-Tehran brought a complaint against the US in July, arguing that the US decision to pull out of the 2015 nuclear pact and reimpose sanctions violated the 1955 Treaty of Amity.
+Tehran brought a complaint against the US in July, arguing that the US decision to pull out of the 2015 nuclear pact and reimpose sanctions violated the 1955 treaty.

 Iran also said the US had violated the international nuclear agreement with its unilateral withdrawal in May, and that its re-imposed sanctions were so broad, that they are hurting ordinary Iranians.